illuminatedwax/pesterchum/readme.txt

 Sounds On: Uncheck to shut it the fuck up.

 Hide Offline Chums: Turning this option on will hide all offline chums off your chumroll.

+Show Empty Groups: Turning this option of will show empty groups.

+Time Stamps: Turning this on will show timestamps in your chats.

+12/24 hour: Formatting for timestamps.
+Whether you want them in 12 or 24 hour time.

+Show Seconds: Turning this on will show the seconds in your timestamps.

 MEMOS: Opens the Memo list as above.